ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 If you overlay 2 images, you can compare them with `clip-path`.

-You can compare 2 images (jpgs, pngs) of course, but you can also compare 2 SVGs, and even 2 entire pages or components (if you don't mind duplicating them entirely!).
+You can compare 2 images (jpgs, pngs) of course, but you can also compare 2 SVGs, and even 2 entire pages or components (if you don’t mind duplicating them entirely!).
 You can also compare filters over an image (like black and white, blur, and others).

 Just change the contents of the `before` and `after` divs.